rogerbf/socket-exec/README.md

 # socket-exec

-Write data to a socket and get a promise back which:
+Connects to a socket, writes data, returns a Promise which:

-- resolves with the response when the connection is closed.
+- resolves with any received data when the connection is closed.
-- rejects if there is an error or an optionally defined timeout.
+- rejects if there is an error or an optionally defined timeout is reached.

 ## usage